binarycamper/ft_transcendence/README.md

 #### 2. Security concerns

+- 2FA

 #### 3. User Account

+• The user should be able to access other players profiles through the chat interface.

 - The user should be able to choose a unique name that will be displayed on the website.
 - The user should be able to add other users as friends and see their current status (online, offline, in a game, and so forth).